This blog post is part of a series where I take a detailed look at how I’m investing in quality dividend stocks for long-term income and growth.

 If a company generates a return on equity of 7.2% and reinvests all its earnings, the company will (ignoring the complexities of real life) double its equity in approximately ten years.
 Given that the company's return on equity has remained fixed at 7.2%, a doubling of shareholder equity would also lead to a doubling of earnings.

-If another company has a higher return on equity of 10% and if that company retains all its earnings, it will approximately double its equity and therefore its earnings in just 7.2 years (again, ignoring the complexities of real life).
+If another company has a higher return on equity of 10% and if that company retains all its earnings, it will approximately double its equity and, therefore, its earnings in just 7.2 years (again, ignoring the complexities of real life).

 Here’s one last example showing how return on equity drives long-term dividend growth.

 In this example, we have a company that generates a return on equity of 20%.
 That's a very high return which would fund a growth rate of 20% per year if all earnings were reinvested.
-However, the company is very large within its industry and a 20% growth rate is unrealistic, so it only reinvests half its earnings while paying the other half out as dividends (giving the company a dividend cover ratio of 2.0).
-With half of its 20% returns reinvested each year, the company is able to grow its shareholder equity at the more realistic rate of 10% per year.
+However, the company is very large within its industry, and a 20% growth rate is unrealistic, so it only reinvests half its earnings while paying the other half out as dividends (giving the company a dividend cover ratio of 2.0).
+With half of its 20% returns reinvested each year, the company can grow its shareholder equity at the more realistic rate of 10% per year.

 The Rule of 72 says that a 10% growth rate will lead to a doubling of equity in 7.2 years, and as return on equity and dividend cover remain constant in this example, the company's earnings and dividends will also double in 7.2 years.